PayToUse/osudroid-rx/README.md

 ## Status
 osudroid!relax is currently in development, it's updates are up to date with the osu!droid github repository, *except for the server*

-currently, the server is not implemented yet, so for now, logging in will no longer be available until the server will be done implementing
+currently, the server is not implemented yet, so for now, logging in would not be available until the server is done implementing.

-if you want to test the latest debug builds before the game's release, you can [click here](https://github.com/PayToUse/osudroid-rx/actions) to view the latest updates / changes being made to the build.
+## Download
+For beta builds, you must log in or create a GitHub account in order to access and download it.
+While for release builds, it's free although, you can access the [releases page](https://github.com/PayToUse/osudroid-rx/releases) and look for the archive.

+To install the app, extract the archive and install it, simple.

 ## Contributing
+The build is open source!
+Which means you can clone it and make it on the go.

 Any contributions are free, and the **Android CI** workflow will start to build the `.apk` once a commit has been done, you should wait for a couple of minutes and the build will be done assembling with the commit you currently included, so don't worry.

 ## License

-osudroid!relax is licensed under the [Apache License 2.0](https://opensource.org/licenses/Apache-2.0) license, you can click to view the details.
+osudroid!relax is licensed under the [Apache License 2.0](https://opensource.org/licenses/Apache-2.0) license, you can check it and see the license.